 Dry/Wet – determines the ratio of modulated signal (wet) to the original signal (dry).
 Usually a percentage.

 Feedback – determines how many times the output will be multiplied and “fed back” into the input.
 Usually a percentage or integer values.

 Here are a few traditional Modulation Effects…..

 The “chorusing” effect adds a certain rich, thick movement to the sound and can change the overall feeling significantly.
 Chorus mixes a slightly delayed and modulated copy with the original signal.
 Delay times for chorusing are between 5-20ms.

 “Mono Chorus” – works with a mono input or sums stereo inputs to mono before running them through the modulated delay.

-“Stereo Chorus” – effects both the left and right stereo inputs separately and outputs the 2 channels individually.
-The same LFO can be shared by two channels; however, this will often induce phase shifts up to 180 degrees.
-Meaning, while the left channel cycles up the right channel cycles down, which causes periodic cancellations and amplification.
+“Stereo Chorus” – effects both the left and right stereo inputs separately and outputs the two channels individually.
+Two channels can share the same LFO; however, this will often induce phase shifts up to 180 degrees, which means, while the left channel cycles up the right channel cycles down, which causes periodic cancellations and amplification.
 This may be a desirable effect, especially if you want to emulate a wider stereo image.

 “Multi – Voice Chorus” – uses several delays to create more complex sounds with even wider stereo images.
 Some of these devices allow each delayed signal to be modulated independently by separate LFOs.
 This provides a lot of control but increases CPU.

 “Complex & Multi-band Chorus” – A more modern chorus.
-These units can produce some really unique and interesting textures.
+These units can produce some unique and interesting textures.
 Unlike the chorus effects mentioned above, these devices are somewhat advanced.
 They feature the ability to divide a sound into separate filtered “bands” and chorus them independently.
 Some of the most advanced units allow users to chorus up to 6 frequency bands.
 Keep in mind, if the delay times are too short, phasing occurs.
 This effect is not always pleasant to the ear.